ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/User Guide.md

 ### About this Guide

-This document will help provide you with a step-by-step guide on how you can use the revamped Sample Application to test out the SSG APIs, the requirements needed to run the application, as well as the usage of the different APIs.
+This document will help provide you with a step-by-step guide on how you can use the revamped Sample Application to test out the SSG APIs, the requirements needed to run the application, and the usage of the different APIs.

 This guide contains functionality for the base 15 mandated SSG APIs outlined in the TMS requirements, along with the 5 new SkillsFuture Credit Pay APIs.

 ### Target User

-This guide is intended for users who are interested in using the Sample Application and testing out the SSG APIs.
+This guide is intended for users interested in using the Sample Application and testing the SSG APIs.

 ### System Requirements

-The Sample Application requires either Python `3.12` or Docker installed, and can run on any major platform (Windows, macOS, Linux) that supports Python `3.12`.
+The Sample Application requires either Python `3.12` or Docker installed and can run on any major platform (Windows, macOS, Linux) that supports Python `3.12`.
 An installed browser is optional, as this application can run in headless mode, but you are highly recommended to have a browser installed on your system (unless your system is used purely to host the application).